-Renovating an Apartment in NYC requires putting together a team to bring your project to reality.
-This means hiring an architect and contractor that you can trust who will look out for your best interests.
-The process can be intense and challenging but in the end it will result in your new beautiful home.
+Renovating an Apartment in NYC requires putting together a good team to bring your project to reality.
+This means hiring an architect and contractor that you can trust to look out for your best interests.
+The process can be intense and challenging, but in the end, it will result in your new beautiful home.

 I am an architect in NYC and owner of Fontan Architecture located in Manhattan.
 Since starting my architecture firm I have renovated many apartments in NYC from small apartments to massive lofts.
 This post will review a few tips that I put together to help you get off on the right foot when planning an apartment renovation in NYC.

 The first thing to do when planning an apartment renovation is to establish your goals.
 Always start with big decisions and work your way down to smaller, more detailed decisions.
 If you are on a budget I would make a list of items that you need, items that you want, and then a wish list.
 Prioritizing is important.

 You may know you want to renovate, but not know exactly what you want to do.
 This is okay, don’t worry.
 You can hire an architect and ask for help with figuring out what you want.
 I find that many of my clients feel like they are supposed to have everything figured out on day one, but that is not the case.
 We can figure it out as we go along.
 One thing at a time!

 One of the first steps to renovating apartments in NYC is to hire an architect.
 I always ask my clients questions about their goals and focus on big picture issues at first, and then narrow down as we go along.
 As an architect, I can also help you figure out your goals if you are not completely sure.

 You will be working very closely with your architect, so make sure you are comfortable with and trust them.
 Renovating your home is a very personal experience.
 You want to make sure you put together the right team.

 Every apartment building is different and may have different rules.
 You may want to start by talking to your management company.
 If this is something you are not interested in doing, you can delegate that to your architect.